Jazzcharles/AutoDiff/README.md

 1) class Node, the nodes in the computation graph, including the input nodes, the operation type, ...
 2) class Operation, to perform the detailed forward and backward computation.

+To build the backprop-graph, we make a reverse topological sort and use the chain rule to calculate the gradients.
+After the graph construction, we feed the input values and run forward on the whole computation graph.

 ## Supported operations:
 1) Addition
 2) Multiplication